 Companies have all sorts of questions on what to do next, how to improve, or how to shift gears.
 Data analysts can help provide clarity to what’s really going on and help answer those questions.
 Depending on a company's size and needs, the role of data analyst will vary.
 For larger companies, data analysts usually specialize in a particular topic area or team, while smaller companies may allow for their data analyst to work on several different data projects at a time.

 Either way, your analysis will help provide insights on what areas of care should be paid more attention and which areas are doing well.
 A data analyst at the Major League Baseball Association (MLB) could focus on running analysis on consumers and fan engagement.
 Using data, you would keep up with how the MLB brand is performing across media channels like ESPN+ and YouTube TV.
 You could also review data sets and provide analysis about how the brand is performing with other partners like a sports apparel brand.

 Sometimes organizations need data analysts to answer a specific question from a specific data set.
 Other times, data analysts must explore more broadly to solve issues and provide insight.

-Top consulting firms that manage the finance, operations and business development processes of companies and have a great need for data analysis expertise.
+- Finance/Sales/Business Consulting: Top consulting firms that manage the finance, operations and business development processes of companies and have a great need for data analysis expertise.
 In order to provide operations recommendations, management consultants must review the facts and make strategic insights based on data.

-Tech giants like Google, Amazon, and Microsoft all have strong data analytics teams that are crucial to the business.
+- Tech: Tech giants like Google, Amazon, and Microsoft all have strong data analytics teams that are crucial to the business.
 Each company has over $85 billion in revenue, and they got there with a focus on data and customer analytics to continuously make improvements.
 Customers keep coming back, and tech companies keep growing because they utilize data to make huge business gains.

-Marketing agencies and communications firms all need to keep up with traffic, engagement, and consumer trends in order to best serve their clients.
+- Marketing/Communications: Marketing agencies and communications firms all need to keep up with traffic, engagement, and consumer trends in order to best serve their clients.
 Data analytics is at the heart of every marketing plan.
 And in order to pivot to the needs of your respective audience, you must keep a pulse on user data to help make smart decisions about what you’re communicating.

-Whether it’s life insurance, car insurance, home insurance – you name it– data analytics professionals are required.
+- Insurance: Whether it’s life insurance, car insurance, home insurance – you name it– data analytics professionals are required.
 With the proper data analysis on your financial profile and market interest rates, you can optimize on acquiring the best insurance plan.
 Without data analytics, we’d have no guidelines on how various consumers would receive the insurance they need.

-Startups are popping up in every industry from consumer packaged goods (CPG), to beauty, to healthcare, to fashion, auto, and more.
+- Startups: Startups are popping up in every industry from consumer packaged goods (CPG), to beauty, to healthcare, to fashion, auto, and more.
 Every time an entrepreneur decides to bring new innovations into a market, they need data analysts to analyze competitors, customer trends, and business operations.
 Anyone can bring new ideas to the world, but successful and profitable businesses thrive because of strategy and data.